Mission E4 currently has more than 3000 children in school in Haiti and Albania

 - Free medical care at our clinics

-I am a boy in 2nd Grade at the Lacul school.
-I was born on March 16, 2009.
+I am a girl in kindergarten at the L’Acul school.
+I was born on December 11, 2014.

-I am a boy in kindergarten at the Lafferonnay school in the village where I live.
-I was born on June 16, 2011.
+I am a boy in preschool at the Fauche school.
+I was born on September 2, 2014.

-I am a boy in the first grade at the Fauche school.
-I was born on August 10, 2010.
+I am a boy in preschool at the Leogane school.
+I was born on December 6, 2015.

-I am a boy in 6th Grade at the Fauche school.
-I was born on May 21, 2004.
+I am a boy in kindergarten at the Lafferonay school.
+I was born on April 4, 2014.

 I am a boy in kindergarten at the Lacul school in the village where I live.
 I was born on September 10, 2009.

-I am a girl in kindergarten at the Leogane school.
-I was born on August 16, 2013.
+I am a girl in preschool at the Fauche school.
+I was born on December 12, 2012.

-I am a girl in kindergarten at the Leogane school.
-I was born on June 6, 2013.
+I am a boy in preschool at the Lacul school.
+I was born on August 17, 2015.

-I am a boy in sixth grade at the Leogane school.
-I was born on December 18, 2006.
+I am a boy in preschool at the Fauche school.
+I was born on September 9, 2015.

-I am a boy in Preschool at the Lacul school.
-I was born on December 15, 2014.
+I am a boy in preschool at the Lacul school.
+I was born on April 11, 2016.

-I am a girl in preschool at the Leogane school.
-I was born on February 4, 2014.
+I am a boy in preschool at the Leogane school.
+I was born on April 17, 2014.

-I am a girl in Kindergarten at the Fauche school.
-I was born on January 4, 2012.
+I am a boy in 1st Grade at the Fauche school.
+I was born on April 9, 2010.

-I am a girl in 3rd Grade at the Baussan school.
-I was born on February 11, 2010.
+I am a boy in preschool at the Baussan school.
+I was born on January 24, 2015.

 I am a girl in Kindergarten at the Lacul school.
 I was born on March 20, 2011.

-I am a girl in 1st Grade at the Lafferonnay school.
-I was born on November 5, 2008.
+I am a boy in kindergarten at the Fauche school.
+I was born on December 19, 2011.

-I am a girl in 1st Grade at the Lafferonnay school.
-I was born on August 27, 2012.
+I am a boy in 3rd Grade at the Fauche school.
+I was born on May 19, 2008.

-I am a girl in Kindergarten at the Leogane school.
-I was born on December 30, 2013.
+I am a boy in kindergarten at the L’Acul school.
+I was born on July 16, 2014.

-I am a girl in 2nd Grade at the Lacul school.
-I was born on June 22, 2011.
+I am a boy in kindergarten at the L’Acul school.
+I was born on May 19, 2015.

 Anytime you wish to send your child a letter, you may do so be mailing it to our Mission E4 Massachusetts office.
 Although, the postal system is virtually non-existent in more impoverished regions, our staff travels every year to Albania and many times through the year to Haiti.
 We will personally see your letters delivered to your children and will have them write back to you.